River gods (Greek mythology)

+In ancient Greek religion and mythology, rivers (ποταμοί) were often personified as deities, and in a number of ancient Greek cities river gods were the subject of local worship.
+In Hesiod's Theogony, the river gods are the offspring of the Titans Oceanus and Tethys, and the brothers of the Oceanids.
+In Greek mythology, river deities – such as Inachus, Scamander, and Peneus – are often progenitors of local genealogical lines.

+In the Iliad, there are references to sacrifices being made to river deities, including the sacrifice of ephebes' hair.
+During military campaigns into foreign territory, there is evidence of sacrifices having been made to rivers upon their crossing.
+River deities could also be invoked as witnesses to an oath.

+Depictions of river deities in ancient Greek art often combine anthropomorphic features with bull-like elements such as horns.

 Mythology

 The river gods were the 3000 sons of the great earth-encircling river Oceanus and his wife Tethys and the brothers of the Oceanids.
-They were also the fathers of the Naiads.
+They were also the fathers of the Naiads and Potamides.
 The river gods were depicted in one of three forms: a man-headed bull, a bull-headed man with the body of a serpent-like fish from the waist down, or as a reclining man with an arm resting upon an amphora jug pouring water.